geraldmc/geraldmc.github.io/_posts/2019-04-06-predicting-yield-1.md

 ![Study Area]({{ site.url }}/assets/study-area.png){:height="200px" width="850px"}

-As indicated below five levels of nitrogen fertilization (0, 40, 80, 120 and 180 kg·N·ac−1) were applied in a trial setup with six replicates.
+As indicated by the graphic below five levels of nitrogen fertilization (0, 40, 80, 120 and 180 kg·N·ac−1) were applied in a trial setup with six replicates.
 This gave us 30 individual plots (100 × 20 sq ft each) making a total trial size of ~1.5 acres.
 <br />
 ![Treatments]({{ site.url }}/assets/treatment-grid.png){:height="200px" width="850px"}
 <br />